cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 webex-skills project init greeter --mindmeld
 ```

-TODO: Add pic of folder structre and explanation on it.
+TODO: Add pic of folder structure and explanation on it.

 ### Invoking the MindMeld Skill

+TODO

+## Converting a Simple Skill into a MindMeld Skill

+TODO

 ## Encryption